Souleymeine/escape-lib/README.md

 ## TODO
 **This list is not exaustive and is subject to impeding change.
 It also does not include "*goals*" (defined above)**

-- [ ] Used zig as a build system rather than make (painful, painful indeed after so many hours writing a Makefile, but necessary).
+- [ ] Use zig as a build system rather than make (painful, painful indeed after so many hours writing a Makefile, but necessary).
     See https://youtu.be/i9nFvSpcCzo?si=yxOfo1hWYExjidIT.
     "Replacing your dependency on make by zig, and now this new dependency also cross compiles", **marvelous**.
 - [ ] Get rid of the standard library